Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: The MapDR Dataset Benchmark

 \subsection{Evaluation Metrics}

-We evaluated the two sub-tasks separately and then assessed the overall task performance.
-Methods are supposed to be ranked according to the overall $AP$.
+Based on the task defined in \cref{3task}, we propose evaluation metrics for entire task as well as for two sub-tasks separately.
+The $F_1$ score is adopted as the benchmark for methods rank.

-\paragraph{Rule Extraction (R.E.).} Given the ground truth $R$ and predicted rules $\hat{R}$, we propose to calculate the $Precision$ ($P_{R.E.}$) and $Recall$ ($R_{R.E.}$) to evaluate the capability of rules extraction as defined in Equation \eqref{metric_re}, where $ \hat{r_i} = r_i $ represents all the properties are predicted correctly.
+\paragraph{Rule Extraction (R.E.).} Given the ground truth $R$ and predicted rules $\hat{R}$, we propose to calculate the $Precision$ ($P_{R.E.}$) and $Recall$ ($R_{R.E.}$) to evaluate the capability of rules extraction as defined in \cref{metric_re}, where $ \hat{r_i} = r_i $ represents all the properties are predicted correctly.

 \paragraph{Correspondence Reasoning (C.R.).} Given the ground truth of correspondence bipartite graph $G = (R \cup L,E)$ and predicted graph $\hat{G} = (R \cup L,\hat{E})$, we propose to calculate $Precision$ ($P_{C.R.}$) and $Recall$ ($R_{C.R.}$) of edge set $E$ to evaluate the capability of correspondence reasoning individually.
-Metrics are defined as Equation \eqref{metric_cr}.
+Metrics are defined as \cref{metric_cr}.

-\paragraph{Overall.} To evaluate the entire task, capability of both sub-tasks should be considered jointly.
-Therefore the predicted results are supposed to be the combination of two sub-tasks.
+\paragraph{Overall.} As defined in \cref{3task}, the final predicted results can be obtained through an end-to-end prediction or a combination of two sequential sub-tasks.
 Given the predicted rules, correspondence should be reasoned between $\hat{R}$ and $L$ which means the prediction of entire task is $\hat{G} = (\hat{R} \cup L, \hat{E})$ and the ground truth is consistent $G = (R \cup L, E)$.
 We evaluate $Precision$ ($P_{all}$) and $Recall$ ($R_{all}$) using the sub-graph $G^{s}$, where $G^{s} = \{ g^{s}_{ij}\}_{i=1, j=1}^{m, k}, { g^{s}_{ij} = (\{r_i, l_j\}, e_{ij})} $.
 In set of sub-graph $G^{s}$, $m$ is the number of rules, and $k$ is the number of centerlines.
-Furthermore, we propose the $average~precision$ ($AP$) for the final benchmark ranking.
-Metrics are defined in Equation \eqref{metric_ap}, $AP$ score is the area under the precision-recall curve, where $p$ and $r$ denote $P_{all}$ and $R_{all}$ respectively.
-We provide an example of calculating the \emph{Overall} metrics in appendix \ref{appendix_eval_example}.
+Furthermore, we propose the $F_1$ for the final benchmark ranking.
+Metrics are defined in \cref{metric_overall} and \cref{metric_f1}, The $F_1$ is derived from the calculations of $P_{all}$ and $R_{all}$.
+We provide an example of calculating the \emph{Overall} metrics in the supplement material.